ArceLopera/git_refresher/docs/Basics/git_configuration.md

 - `git commit` use VS Code for the commit message
 - `git add -p` followed by `e` for interactive add
 - `git difftool <commit>^ <commit>` use VS Code as the diff editor for changes

+### Git output window
+You can always peek under the hood to see the Git commands that are being run.
+This is helpful if something strange is happening or if you are just curious.

+To open the Git output window, run View > Output and select Log (Git) from the dropdown list.

 ## 6. **Enable Color Output**
 Improve readability by enabling color output in the Git command line: